anxkhn/azure-ai-900-exam-prep/questions.md

 You need to add professional greetings and other responses to make the bot more user friendly.
 What should you do?

-1. Increase the confidence threshold of responses
+A.  Increase the confidence threshold of responses
-2. Enable active learning
+B.  Enable active learning
-3. Create multi-turn questions
+C.  Create multi-turn questions
-4. Add chit-chat
+D.  Add chit-chat

 **Answer(s):** D